 A recent decision by the Sixth Circuit U.S. Court of Appeals has confirmed that a debtor in Chapter 13 bankruptcy in Michigan has the absolute right to voluntarily dismiss a Chapter 13 bankruptcy case.
+Please note that if you are presently in a Chapter 13 case, there are certain consequences of dismissing your Chapter 13 bankruptcy that you should be aware of before voluntarily doing so.

 In Re.
 Ronald J. Smith: The Facts of the Case